The following is a preview of The Number Four. Click HERE to download the entire story as a PDF.

 “Thanks again,” the filthy man said, trying to meet Lance’s gaze.
-Lance kept his eyes fixed on the rough ground.
-The man cleared his throat and tried again.
-“Hey, I’ve got something you might take a liking to.
-Wanna see it, then?”
+“Hey, I’ve got something you might be interested in.
+Wanna see?”

 Lance looked up.
-The homeless man wore an expression of interest, as if he had been planning this whole time to ask his new acquaintance to check out whatever it was he had.
+The homeless man wore an expression of interest, as if he’d been planning to ask this whole time.
+He probably had.

-“Not particularly,” Lance returned.
-“I’d better fuck off back home, my sister’s – ”
+“Not really,” Lance returned.
+“I’d better get off back home, my sister’s – ”

 “Just trust me,” said the homeless man.
-Lance caught a particularly bad whiff of his oder.
-“Stay here, mate.
-I’ll be back in a mo.”
+He didn’t smell terrible, Lance realized.
+“Stay here, I’ll be back in a second.”

-Inside was an object that Lance could only describe as something out of science fiction – a prop from one of the extravagant films that were so popular the decade before, or from that new program about the doctor that had debuted the previous month.
+Inside was an object that Lance could only describe as something out of science fiction – a prop from one of the extravagant films that were so popular the decade before, or from that new BBC1 program about the flying police box that had started up last month.

 On the machine’s face lay two horizontal plates of glass, behind which Lance could pick out hand-painted digits; three beneath the top glass – 2 7 4 – and four beneath the bottom – 0 2 6 1.
 Beneath the glass plates was a large red button, and corresponding to them was a pair of dials on the machine’s right side.

-Feeling the weight of the metal device in his hands, Lance looked up at the filthy man.
-“The hell is this?” he asked.
+Feeling the weight of the metal device in his hands, Lance looked up at the homeless man.
+“What the hell is this?” he asked.